diversen/pebble-framework-docs/src-docs/600-Migration.md

 Migration creates or updates your database schema.

-The `.migration` file will keep track of the current schema version, so that the migration system knows what to execute.
+A `.migration` file will keep track of the current schema version, so that the migration system knows what to execute.

-The `up` migrations are placed in [migrations/up/](migrations/up)
+The `up` migrations are placed in `migrations/up/`.

 Let's load some SQL into the database.
-The database statements in `0001.sql` will make it possible to create users and to check users against an ACL system.
+The database statements in `migrations/up/0001.sql` will make it possible to create users and to check users against an ACL system.
 The `0002.sql` creates a `note` table.

-There is a corresponding `down` folder for migrating down.
+There is a corresponding `migrations/up/down` folder for migrating down.
 This folder holds all the statements that will *undo* the up migrations.

-The down migrations are placed in [migrations/down/](migrations/down)

 Let's create a command for running the up migration: